-At Silkstone Primary School our curriculum is designed to meet the needs of our children and our local community.
-We aim to inspire our children with a love for learning and for life.
-Our curriculum is planned to enable children to build a strong and broad foundation of knowledge and skills to support their transition to high school and beyond.
+At Silkstone Primary School our vision is to nurture happy, confident individuals with a love for learning and for life.
+To build a school community where everyone cares for and respects themselves, each other and the wider world.
+Our curriculum is planned to achieve our vision, to develop children’s confidence, ignite their curiosity and build a strong and broad foundation of knowledge and skills to support their transition to high school and beyond.
 We want them to be critical thinkers, to question and to care as they develop the knowledge, skills and attributes they need to thrive in our complex world.

 Our curriculum is underpinned by three key drivers

 - Culture and diversity – an understanding of the world that we live in

 - Social responsibility – to be active citizens

 - Health – to be physically and mentally healthy

 We want children to take responsibility for their learning and have the self-belief and resourcefulness to relish a challenge.
 We expect children to work hard and try their best.
 To demonstrate resilience in knowing that with effort they will achieve their goals.
 Children will take risks with their learning if they feel confident to do so.
 Our learning environment ensures that all children feel safe and supported as individuals, whose views are expressed and listened to.

 Across the curriculum high quality teaching builds on previous learning, with an explicit learning intention.
 Teacher modelling, opportunities for collaboration as well as independent work, scaffold, challenge, enthuse and support learners.
 Effective assessment and precise feedback address any misconceptions, and support children to reflect and improve on their learning.